zachwylde00/samples/smartThings/README.md

 5. Relax:  Xooa is doing the blockchain heavy lifting.
 You'll be redirected to app dashboard when the deployment completes.

-6. Copy and store the **API Token** shown in the prompt.
-You will require this to make API calls to the Xooa app.
+6. Copy and save the **API Token** shown in the prompt.
+You will require this to authorize API requests to the Xooa app.
 You can also regenerate token from the **Identities** tab.

-7. Copy and store the **API Token** values.
-You need these to authorize API requests in your **SmartApp**.

 ___